-- i.
-Before you read Horton's paper or blog 14, [or look up solutions of the Web], describe the way you would calculate / arrive at this probability.
-[It is a nice test of you math-stat training and other talents] - ii.
+i.
+Before you read Horton's paper or blog 16, [or look up solutions of the Web], describe the way you would calculate / arrive at this probability.
+[It is a nice test of you math-stat training and other talents]

+- ii.
 After having read Horton's paper, and numerically compared his two solutions, search the Web for any other solution(s), and provide links to those you find. - iii.
-What message do you take away from this story?

-What message would you like to pass on to teachers of math-stat in 2019?
+What message do you take away from this story?What message would you like to pass on to teachers of math-stat in 2019? - 9 How well can you generate a random sequence 'out of your head', and can someone tell if that is what you did?